DataDog/integrations-core/README.md

 ## GPG public keys

-For those whom it may concern, the following is a list of GPG public key fingerprints known to correspond to our developers at the time of writing (Nov 20 2018):
+For those whom it may concern, the following is a list of GPG public key fingerprints known to correspond to developers who, at the time of writing (Nov 20 2018), can trigger a build by signing a commit:

 * [Christine Chen](https://api.github.com/users/ChristineTChen/gpg_keys)
   * `57CE 2495 EA48 D456 B9C4  BA4F 66E8 2239 9141 D9D3`